owntracks/booklet/docs/features/android.md

 |Significant Changes|`putInt("monitoring": 1)`|
 |Move|`putInt("monitoring": 2)`|

+Other intents are, for instance:

+- `org.owntracks.android.SEND_LOCATION_USER` sends a manual report (i.e. pushes a location)

 ### ADB example

 It's possible to send an intent to OwnTracks using the `am` command on the device shell.
 You just need to call `start-service` with the correct action, and optionally the extra that you need to set the specific mode.